Nothing Compares 2 U: Recording

-Critical
+Critical reception

 "A few times each year a song comes along that deserves extra-special recognition.
 Here's the first such entry of 1990.
 Since I've been shouting the praises of Sinéad's remarkable interpretation of this Prince-penned tune to many of you for over a month, it was safe to assume it would eventually end up on this page.
 Absolutely brilliant—and if you haven't caught the video, do yourself a favor and check it out NOW!"

 — —Dave Sholin from the Gavin Report talking about the song.

 O'Connor's version received mostly positive reviews.
 Jodi Cleesattle from American Eagle felt that "there is pain in Sinéad O'Connor's voice, and there probably always will be".
 She remarked that "loneliness and longing" are highlighted on the song, adding that O'Connor's voice "fits the song perfectly.
 Her vocals soar and leap unexpectedly but gracefully, making, the ballad, the loveliest of love songs."
 Bill Coleman from Billboard magazine named it a "brilliant interpretation of the melancholic lament."
 Ernest Hardy from Cashbox called it a "genuine tear-jerker".

 Greg Sandow for Entertainment Weekly felt it is a song "about how to carry on after losing love".
 Tom Moon from Knight Ridder said she "adapts the breathy approach of a torch singer."
 A reviewer from Los Angeles Times noted that the singer "match raw emotion with spare sounds" on "the quiet, desperate, lovelorn beauty".
 Melody Maker wrote, "It should go without saying that her voice is brilliant, but this is a pointless and embarrassing over-sentimental paw.
 The zillions of strings don't help, they don't add poignancy, they merely serve to drag the momentum backwards. [...]
 A waste of talent."